-NB: Notwithstanding the aforesaid provision, Commission reserves the right to change the examination centres at their discretion if the situation demands.
+NB: Notwithstanding the aforesaid provision, Commission reserve the right to change the Centres at their discretion if the situation demands.

-Blind candidates will, however, be required to take the examination at any one of the seven centres only viz.
+Blind candidates will, however, be

+one of the seven centres viz.
 Chennai, Delhi, Hyderabad, Kolkata, Lucknow, Dispur and Mumbai.
+Candidates admitted to the examination will be informed of the time table and place or places of examination.